jaycain221/Cyber-Proj/Deliverables/4-Documentation.md

 ## Security and Privacy

-- **Responsibility:** Use this script responsibly and in compliance with legal and ethical standards.
+- **Responsibility: ** Use this script responsibly and in compliance with legal and ethical standards.

-- **Consent:** Ensure that the script
+- **Consent:** Ensure that the script is used with explicit consent from users.

--
+- **Legal Compliance: ** Be aware of and adhere to local laws and regulations related to user privacy and data protection.

 ## Dependencies